 Prior to that, several high-level discussions took place during autumn 2012:

 http://www.tresor.economie.gouv.fr/Pays/equateur (the economic service in Colombia is also competent for Ecuador)

-France’s cultural prestige remains important in Ecuador, where the work of Charles-Marie de la Condamine, who in the 18th century chose the Quito region to measure the length of a degree latitude at the equator, is still remembered.
-The role played by the ideals of the French revolution in the emancipation process of Latin America also contributes to the close relationship between the two countries.
+France continues to hold great cultural prestige in Ecuador, where the work of Charles-Marie de la Condamine, who in the 18th century chose the Quito region to measure the length of one degree latitude at the equator, is still remembered.
+The role played by the ideals of the French Revolution in the emancipation process of Latin America also contributes to the close relationship between the two countries.
 French is still spoken by the political and intellectual elite.
 All Ecuadorian civil law is based on the Napoleonic Code.

-We enjoy strong cultural, scientific and technical relations: the prestige of the La Condamine French lycée (secondary school) in Quito, which was created in 1967 and had an enrolment of 1,283 in 2013, and the Cuenca school with 109 students; the dynamism of the 5 Alliances françaises and their 4,450 students; the growth of French teaching: 8,200 students learning French in the Ecuadorian public system; an interesting initiative by the University of Technology of Compiègne which in 2013 put in place a core curriculum in engineering within the French lycée in Viña del Mar.
+We enjoy strong cultural, scientific and technical relations: the prestige of the La Condamine French lycée in Quito, which was created in 1967 and had an enrolment of 1,283 in 2013, and the Cuenca school with 109 students; the dynamism of the five Alliance française branches and their 4,450 students; and the growth of French teaching, with 8,200pupils learning French in the Ecuadorian public education system.

-In 2013-2014, 450 Ecuadorian students were included in French universities and about 40 in grandes écoles.
+In 2013-2014, 450 Ecuadorian students were studying at French universities and about 40 at grandes écoles.
 France ranks 7th in terms of hosting Ecuadorian students.
-Over more than a decade, this mobility has greatly increased, from 182 students in 2000, 285 in 2006, over 400 today.
+Over more than a decade, this mobility has greatly increased, from 182 students in 2000, to 285 in 2006 and over 400 today.

-The Institute of Research for Development (IRD) has 16 researchers in Quito (research and scientific cooperation work on environment-related themes: volcanology, climate change).
+The Institute of Research for Development (IRD) has 16 researchers in Quito (research and scientific cooperation work on environment-related themes such as volcanology and climate change).
 The French Institute for Andean Studies (IFEA), a unit of the French National Center for Scientific Research (CNRS) based in Lima, also has an office there which mainly works on archaeology and urban studies.
-In 2012, the INRIA Foundation (French National Institute for computer science and applied mathematics) opened a centre of excellence and innovation.
+In 2012, the INRIA Foundation, part of the French national institute for computer science and applied mathematics, opened a centre of excellence and innovation.
 In 2016, the French Embassy launched the third French geodesic mission in Ecuador with a programme of scientific and cultural events.

-An office of the Delegation for International Cooperation of the Ministry of the Interior (the first to be set up in Latin America) conducts technical and operational cooperation actions on justice and policing.
-Cooperation has also grown in the areas of prison administration and the training of Ecuadorian judges.
+An office of the Delegation for International Cooperation of the Ministry of the Interior (the first to be set up in Latin America, in 1976) conducts technical and operational cooperation projects in the fields of justice and policing.
+Cooperation has also grown in the fields of prison administration and the training of Ecuadorian judges.

 Tourism agreements were signed in December 2006 and 2012.
-Within this framework, France is cooperating more specifically in the areas of adventure and mountain sports, which are becoming increasingly popular in Ecuador.
+Within this framework, the two countries cooperate more specifically in the areas of adventure and mountain sports, which are becoming increasingly popular in Ecuador.